-41a The ESV uses the inferior "grumbled".
+41a "murmured" The ESV and LSV use the inferior "grumbled".
 Murmuring is more accurate as it also includes the idea of "muttering under one's breath".
+Also see in John 6:43.

-41b Hard doctrine that the Jews couldn't grasp in their blindness.
+41b This was hard doctrine that the Jews couldn't grasp in their blindness.
 Instead of praying about it and studying it out, they just murmured about it.
 They were too lazy to study out the "strong meat of the word", just like 95% of professing Christians today.
 And whenever someone does put in the time, prayer and effort to crack a tough passage, the lazy professors attack his interpretations as "extreme" or "cultish".
-I respect a true Bible student who is willing to work like this, even if I don't agree with his interpretations.
-These men are far more interesting to read than the "mainline, plain-vanilla" commentators.
+I respect a true Bible student who is willing to work like this and even "go out ona limb" theologically, even if I don't agree with his interpretations.
+These men are far more interesting to read than the "mainline, evangelical, plain-vanilla" commentators.